Moduli of spaces with prescribed homotopy groups: Moduli of spaces with prescribed homotopy groups

-Let us describe an interpretation of the above result as obstruction theory to constructing realizations of $\Pi$-algebras, where the obstruction take values in Andre-Quillen cohomology of $\Pi$-algebras.
-This is explained in detail in the original paper \cite{realization_space_of_a_pi_algebra} of Blanc-Dwyer-Goerss, but in the interest of being self-contained, we include it here.
+\begin{rem}[Obstructions to a realization] We describe an interpretation of \cref{thm:cartesian_square_of_moduli} as an obstruction theory for constructing realizations, where the obstructions take values in Andr\'{e}-Quillen cohomology of $\Pi$-algebras.
+This is explained in detail in the original paper of Blanc-Dwyer-Goerss \cite{realization_space_of_a_pi_algebra}, but in the interest of being self-contained, we include it here.